-Deliberately evaluating where our money goes and why (along with our time) provides a template for a lot of interesting discussions.
+Deliberately evaluating where our attention goes and why provides a template for a lot of interesting discussions.
 The Theory of Positive Disintegration also serves as a useful template for navigating our values.

 When I first came across Dabrowski’s TPD, I was confused by a lot of the key vocabulary in it, including the name itself.
 For one, the word “positive” was somehow being associated with “disintegration.”
 The disintegration of what?
 I eventually came to understand Dabrowski meant the breaking up of the personality in order to reassemble it at a higher level.

 How Does a Personality Disintegrate?

 It would be unrealistic and difficult to say these negative events are opportunities for growth, but level two of this theory challenges us to approach them that way.

 We have all seen or heard about people who have accomplished amazing feats in terrible circumstances.
 (For example, I just finished the book A Long Walk to Water about the war in Sudan and highly recommend it.)
 On the opposite end, we have also all met people who think life is out to get them.

 According to Dabrowski, during events such as those listed above, a path splits between frantic narcissism (resulting from revealed vulnerability) or deep compassion for humanity (derived from intense pain and reflection).
 What the theory suggests is we all make our own meaning, and we all choose which direction to move in.